Emotional Support Animals at The College of St. Benedict

 What type of animals may I have as an ESA?

 Guidance published by HUD had described that animals commonly kept in households for pleasure may be approved as reasonable accommodations.
-A request is reasonable if the animal is a dog, cat, small bird, rabbit, hamster, gerbil, other rodent, fish, or turtle.
+An ESA may be a cat (most common), dog, small bird, rabbit, hamster, gerbil, fish, or other small, domesticated animal that is traditionally kept in the home for pleasure.
+Under guidelines from HUD, reptiles, barnyard animals, monkeys, and other non-domesticated animals are not considered common household animals.

 If the individual is requesting to keep a unique type of animal that is not commonly kept in households as described above, then the requestor has the substantial burden of demonstrating a disability-related therapeutic need for the specific animal or the specific type of animal.